ANA-Illinois Legislative Platform

 • Legislation promoting firearms safety.

-• A united effort against the health hazard of smoking.
+• A united effort against the health hazards of smoking including vaping, and/or use of electronic cigarettes.

 Human Rights